Peace Corps Paul D. Coverdell Fellows Program

 Q. How does the Coverdell Fellows program differ from the regular MCP?

-A. The main difference between the Fellows program and the regular MCP program is that almost all students in the Fellows program receive some financial aid (tuition and/or graduate assistantship with stipend) in exchange for working as an intern with a community organization involved in working with underserved groups.
-In addition, each student in the program is required to take a special Peace Corps seminar class that meets weekly.
+A. The main difference between the Fellows program and the regular MCP program is that almost all students in the Fellows program receive some financial and the special Peace Corps Practicum.

-Q. Is the application to the Coverdell Fellows program a separate process from the graduate program (i.e., separate essays, recommendations, application, etc.) or do all materials need to be sent to the graduate school with no distinct Coverdell Fellows application?
+Q. Is the application to the Coverdell Fellows program a separate process from the graduate program?

 A. There is only one application for both the MCP program and the Coverdell Fellows program.
-Indicate Coverdell Fellows on the application form and send Dr. Looye your Description of Service (DOS) and digital résumé.
-Additionally, if your essays do not address why you want to pursue the Coverdell Fellows program please submit a short essay explaining your reasons to Dr. Looye.
+Indicate Coverdell Fellows on the application form and send Dr. Looye your Description of Service (DOS), digital résumé and cover letter.

 Q. Is there a deadline for the Coverdell Fellows application?